-- The company teaches the warm market technique which limits income potential severely
+- The company teaches the warm market approach which clearly isn’t working for people

-If you personally find the membership is worth it and want to share this with those you know, no doubt you could make a few bucks on the side.
-If you want to make something more than this, you'll need to look beyond your family in my opinion.
-Whatever you decide, I hope this review has been helpful and makes your decision a little easier.
+If you personally find the membership is worth it and want to share this with those you know, no doubt you could make a few bucks.
+However, if you want to make something more than this, you’ll need to look beyond your friends and family in my opinion.